bgriffen/oldwebsite/_posts/2014-11-04-creating-digests-of-ads.md

 ---
 layout: post
-title: "Creating Digests Of The Astronomy Arxiv in Python"
+title: "Creating Digests Of The Astronomy Arxiv"
 description: "Does the genre of an artist determine their lifespan?"
 tags: [python, ADS, arxiv, astronomy]
 ---